pacewar/pacewar/README.txt

 HOW TO RUN

+If you have downloaded a version of Pacewar designated for a particular system, simply run the exectuable.

-To run Pacewar, you will need the following dependencies:
+To run Pacewar source code, you will need the following dependencies:

 - Python 2 (2.7 or later) or 3 (3.1 or later) <http://www.python.org>
 - Pygame 1.9.1 or later <http://pygame.org/download.shtml>

-If you have downloaded a version of Pacewar designated for a particular system, these dependencies can be found under the "deps" folder.
-Please see any "README" files in that folder for instructions and tips.

 Once you have installed the dependencies, you can start Pacewar by running pacewar.py.
 On most systems, this should be done by